prancer-io/cloud-validation-framework/src/processor/connector/readme.md

   1) Get all list of snapshot files for a container( used_in_test = True) parameter will give used in a test
   2) Get all list of mastersnapshot files for a container( used_in_test = True) parameter will give used used in a mastertest
   3) Check a snapshot/mastersnapshot is valid and of the type(azure)
-  4) Iterate all the snapshots in a in the 'snapshots' field of a configuration file.
+  4) Iterate all the snapshots in the 'snapshots' field of a configuration file.

 3) application cache:
   1) Store and retrieve any key-value pairs during the run. eg: Bearer token